Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/claws-of-the-umber-hulk-pota.md

 aliases: ["Claws of the Umber Hulk"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Princes of the Apocalypse p.
-222
+BookSource: "Princes of the Apocalypse p.
+222"
 ---
 # Claws of the Umber Hulk
 *Wondrous Item, rare (requires attunement)*